This page was reviewed under our medical and editorial policy by

 Advanced: Stage 3 or 4 NLPHL has spread to parts of the body distant from the original cancer.

-Your care team will discuss appropriate treatment options with you, taking into account the following factors:
+The patient's care team will discuss appropriate treatment options with the patient, taking into account the following factors:

 For early-stage patients without B symptoms, site radiation therapy is the most common treatment—and it may be the only treatment needed.
 It’s also called external beam therapy and uses external radiation beams to specifically target the tumor.